-There’s the programmatic TV opportunity, programmatic storytelling, the ability to circumvent ad blocking issues, to truly personalize content for individuals, to move away from last touch attribution… the list continues.
-(Read my 17 predictions for the future of programmatic advertising for more in-depth commentary).
+There’s the programmatic TV opportunity, programmatic storytelling, the ability to circumvent ad blocking issues, to truly personalize content for individuals, to move away from last touch attribution… the list continues. (be sure to read this beginner’s guide to programmatic advertising).

 In 2017, more and more retailers looked to programmatic as a data-driven solution to better target users and drove more sales.
 The gap between those that continued to use manual ad purchasing and those that championed programmatic ads became more pronounced.